Bundaberg East: History

+The Millaquin Sugar Mill opened in 1881, extracting the juice from sugarcane, expanding to sugar refining in 1885.

 A Government land sale of eighty allotments was advertised for auction by W. E. Curtis on 6 June 1882.
 The map advertising the auction stated the allotments were down river a mile from Bundaberg and fronted Scotland Street, Princes Street and George Street, located near Cran & Co's Refinery and Manchester & Scott's Saw Mills.

 St Matthew's Anglican Church Bundaberg East was opened in 1906 and closed in 1975.
 It was sold because of population drift.

 Bundaberg East State School opened on 1 July 1886.

 In 2005, Bundaberg Brewed Drinks opened their tourist facility, the Bundaberg Barrel, one of Australia's big things, in Bundaberg East.
 The Barrel has a 3D hologram video, interactive displays on the brewing process and taste testing.